ryuiro-kitsune/celadon.moe/content/stories/collegestuck/moving-in-together.md

 Rose wasn't sleeping, not that she ever slept really.
 A more accurate statement would be that she merely passed out every 18 odd hours.

-In place of sleep on this specific night, she was shooting off messages to her friends across the United State in younger time-zones, filling the time between their replies with putting digital scrawls into her netbook's meager storage space.
+In place of sleep on this specific night, she was shooting off messages to her friends across the United States in younger time-zones, filling the time between their replies with putting digital scrawls into her netbook's meager storage space.

 She was excited to follow in her sister and mother's footsteps, if not in revolutionizing the scientific disciplines as they aspired to, then by writing a story that would render even the most wretched humans blubbering wrecks of emotion at the sheer brilliance of the story.